9 Ways to Multistream Your Gameplay Today

 4. XSplit Broadcaster

-A one of my favorites, XSplit Broadcaster is one of the first streaming apps I’ve ever used.
-For $25 every three months, you have access to a slew of tools for streaming, including multistream.
+As one of my favorites, XSplit Broadcaster is one of the first streaming apps I’ve ever used.
+For $60 every year, you have access to a slew of tools for streaming, including multistream.

 From within XSplit Broadcaster, you add each platform where you want to stream.
 Then, you go live with each one individually.